Chapter 21:

 "Hm?
 Did I miss something?"

-Audra broke the hug and spun around.
+Audra broke the hug to spin around.

-Standing behind them was a tall man with short brown hair and a square jawline.
+Standing behind them was a tall man with brown hair and a square jawline.
 His worn, but warm hazel eyes were framed by crow's feet that crinkled whenever he smiled.

 "Hey, kiddo.
 Guess who's back early?"